ferferga/TS3VampireTweaker/README.md

 They are all mentioned in the Readme of the mod's page in MTS, but here is a reminder :D:

 CmarNYC - She helped me a lot with scripting

 NonaMena - For how to load moodlets

 Diriel - For his fantastic method to add makeup to sims.
 I stolen his code :).

-Consort - For his code to toggle the interactions on off and the bladder Armilus - For his constant attention,  suggestions, great follower and support and for test some things in meshing.
+Consort - For his code to toggle the interactions on off and the bladder

+Armilus - For his constant attention,  suggestions, great follower and support and for test some things in meshing.
 Thank you very much!

 Deviantart - I found textures here

 Google Images - Also for textures

-Enirei - For her code to make me a template of interaction LadyFrontBum - For her bite mark,  that i have modifidd with blood.
+Enirei - For her code to make me a template of interaction

+LadyFrontBum - For her bite mark,  that i have modifidd with blood.

 Aikea Guinea - For some layers of the blood texture.

-SleepyGenius - For his code for paying the blood in the hospital Nihilluss - For his translations to Russian
+SleepyGenius - For his code for paying the blood in the hospital

+Nihilluss - For his translations to Russian

+Also, thank you very much to all those unknown people who I might have missed but helped to the mod, or made some of the stuff I included on it! :)